-With the recent launch of the Hong Kong Open-Ended Fund Company (OFC) in July 2018 and soon the launch of the Singapore Variable Capital Company (VCC) in 2019, the ultimate question becomes, whether these two new Asian fund structures will pose a threat to Europe?
+With the recent launch of the Hong Kong Open-Ended Fund Company (OFC) in July 2018 and the pending launch of the Singapore Variable Capital Company (VCC), the ultimate question becomes, whether these two new Asian fund structures will pose a threat to Europe?

 Historically, Hong Kong and Singapore as fund domicile locations are less attractive to international players due to a lack of fund structure choice for asset managers – namely a corporate form vehicle that caters to the specific needs of hedge funds, private equity funds, mutual funds or real estate funds.

-The answer from both governments, designed to strengthen their position as an international fund domiciliation centre, is to launch a corporate form open-ended investment vehicle.
-In July 2018, Hong Kong launched the Open-Ended Fund Company (OFC) with much fanfare, and Singapore will be launching the Variable Capital Company (VCC) in 2019.
+The answer from both governments to strengthen their position as an international fund domiciliation centre, is to launch a corporate form open-ended investment vehicle.
+In July 2018, Hong Kong launched the Open-Ended Fund Company (OFC) with much fanfare, and Singapore will be launching the Variable Capital Company (VCC) imminently.

 But will these new Asian fund structures pose a threat to the status quo?
 The fund domicile of choice for global funds has been dominated by Luxembourg and Ireland, who have had corporate form investment vehicles since 1983 and 1990, respectively, as well as providing an established regulatory, tax and legal framework and support for the funds industry.